"Gentle when stroked, yet fierce when provoked"

 The Wolfhound is a unique blend of speed, power, sheer size, and very good eyesight.
 Bigger even than the Scottish Deerhound, the modern Irish Wolfhound is an amiable, calm and dignified breed.

 BUT how big is BIG?
-These images may give you some idea as to the size of an Irish Wolfhound adult dog.
+These images may give you some idea as to the size of adult Irish Wolfhound dogs.

 This a very calm and confident breed that likes to be friends with everyone, but in a calm, dignified manner, unlike a Labrador Retriever for example, that can be very excitable.
 The Wolfhound will wander around without any great exuberance, and loves to be petted and stroked.
 They love human company, and will seek it out.